 But cloud storage doesn’t always make a suitable solution for confidential data storage, specifically for proprietary Research & Development data or Intellectual Property per se.
 At times, such crucial data remains available to be viewed by others, thus jeopardizing any company’s trade secrets as well as intellectual property.

 Factors Responsible for Storing Intellectual Property on Cloud

 Unintentional public disclosure of sensitive information and confidential data, which is stored over commercial cloud-based storage facilities, becomes even more prevalent.
 Such types of disclosures might lead to loss of current or maybe future IP data rights.

 Users using any of the cloud services mustn’t assume that their uploaded proprietary data and R&D information, including confidential info and sensitive data, has been thus stored in a very secure environment meeting their proclaimed privacy policies.
 If any cloud service user has specified that data could be utilized for one particular purpose, then that assurance must be upheld by his cloud service provider.

 Most cloud service vendors usually have complete access to clients’ data, which can even lead to that data being mined by those cloud providers only or by other outsiders.
 Some cloud providers also claim usage rights on such uploaded data, including pictures, presentations, etc., and this can result in public disclosures of that data.

 In cases of confidentiality breach, users must ensure that any of the services thus deployed to the cloud are used as per laws & regulations about their locations.
-So, for this primary location of data and its backup locations must be in the knowledge of the users.
+So, this primary location of data and its backup locations must be in the knowledge of the users.

-Tips for Avoiding Unintentional Public disclosure of Intellectual Property
+Tips for Avoiding Unintentional Public Disclosure of Intellectual Property

 Users of cloud services must check their deals with their cloud service providers before agreeing up to their terms.